jaswindersingh2/RNAcmap2/README.md

 RNAcmap2 has been tested on Ubuntu 14.04, 16.04, and 18.04 operating systems.

-## Installation of RNAcmap and its dependencies
+## Installation of RNAcmap2 and its dependencies

 Clone RNAcmap2 github repo: